 Furthermore, allowing the spread of Japanese knotweed is considered as illegal, with any soil containing the weed being classed as contaminated waste.
 Therefore, it is important that the correct procedures are carried out when dealing with Japanese knotweed, to avoid any major legal implications to your company.

-To this end, we would recommend our industrial machinery cleaning service.
+We would always recommend industrial machinery cleaning.
 This will provide you with a detailed report, outlining the measures used to decontaminate the machinery.
 This method could include the power washing of the machinery by one of our professionals, enabling you to continue with development work without any risk of legal prosecution.